duospreadsheet/supplemental/README.md

 <img src="https://s3.amazonaws.com/github-duo/gui_base.png" width="230"/>

 To enter inclusion and exclusion rules, users are required to use the edit button to open an editor.
-The complexity of the interface caused confusion to our pilot study participants.
+The complexity of the interface caused confusion to the participants in an informal usability study.

 <img src="https://s3.amazonaws.com/github-duo/gui_edit.png" width="230"/>